 5. Did the distributor have third party mutual assistance agreements in place prior to the Major Event?
 If so, who were the third parties (i.e., other distributors, private contractors)?

 Yes, London Hydro does have third party mutual assistance agreements with other distributors and private contractors.
-During this event, no additional third party mutual assistance was required; however, London Hydro utilized the private contractors.
+During this event, no additional third party mutual assistance was required.